 Steamed broccoli seasoning ideas

-• Classic: Mix a teaspoon of garlic salt (or garlic powder and regular salt) with two tablespoons of olive oil and a squeeze of lemon juice.
+- Classic: Mix a teaspoon of garlic salt (or garlic powder and regular salt) with two tablespoons of olive oil and a squeeze of lemon juice.
+This is a great gluten-free and dairy-free option for a vegan broccoli side dish!

-• Italian: Season the broccoli with salt and freshly ground black pepper, drizzle with extra virgin olive oil and a splash of balsamic vinegar.
-And top with grated parmesan cheese.
+- Italian: Season the broccoli with salt and freshly ground black pepper, drizzle with extra virgin olive oil and a splash of balsamic vinegar.
+Top with grated parmesan cheese.

 Or try the preserved lemon and caper dressings from this charred broccolini with preserved lemon and caper dressing recipe for a Middle Eastern twist.